eerieA/ndl-view/README.md

 This project is a web UI facading [Nasdaq Data Link API](https://www.nasdaq.com/solutions/data/nasdaq-data-link/api), crypto currency table endpoint.

+## Features

+A list of what this app does.

+- Displays a list of cryptos with info from previous day.
+- Displays a ranked "top 5" list based on previous day's prices.
+- Displays simple market summary statistics from previous day.

 # Docs

 ## Development server